BP's Russia boss leaves to run Fairfield Energy

-LONDON David Peattie, the head of British oil company BP's (BP.L) often fraught Russian business, is leaving to run privately-owned North Sea oil producer Fairfield Energy, the companies said on Thursday.
+LONDON Jan 31 David Peattie, the head of British oil company BP's often fraught Russian business, is leaving to run privately-owned North Sea oil producer Fairfield Energy, the companies said on Thursday.

 The move comes as BP plans to sell its stake in its main Russian investment, TNK-BP - one of the country's biggest oil producers.